-- Wada M*, Ide M, Atsumi T, Sano Y, Shinoda Y, Furuichi T, Kansaku K. (in press) Rubber tail illusion is weakened in Ca2+-dependent activator protein for secretion 2 (Caps2)-knockout mice, Scientific Reports.
+- Wada M*, Ide M, Atsumi T, Sano Y, Shinoda Y, Furuichi T, Kansaku K. (2019) Rubber tail illusion is weakened in Ca2+-dependent activator protein for secretion 2 (Caps2)-knockout mice, Scientific Reports, 7, 7552. website

 - Hidaka, S*, Suzuish, Y, Ide, M, Wada, M. (2018) Effects of spatial consistency and individual difference on touch-induced visual suppression effect.
 Scientifi Reports, 8, 17018.website

 - Atsumi, T*, Ide, M, & Wada, M*.
 (2018) Spontaneous discriminative response to the biological motion displays involving a walking conspecific in mice.
 Frontiers in Behavioral Neuroscience. website